hrtowii/personal-website/src/content/blog/Making a semi-jailbreak in a week.md

 ```

 It should look like this:

 ![Pasted image 20241129021817.png](./images/semijba.png)

-Yeah I kind of have no idea why this was needed, but it works sooooo :shrug:.
+Yeah, I kind of have no idea why this was needed, but it works sooooo :shrug:.
 I didn't find out about this, thanks a lot to [Duy Tran](https://x.com/TranKha50277352)

 Anyway after this it boots!!
 But there isn't much use to that yet.
 We have to hook some code in our patched launchd.
 This can be done by using a hooking library like `fishhook`.
 I used this fork from jevinskie [here](https://github.com/jevinskie/fishhook) that supported PAC (arm64e devices).